USEPA/power-profiler/prep/README.md

         * `powerProfilerExcelLink:` update the data year
         * Update the file size for the span with `class="fileinfo"`
 * Run the add_egrid_data.py script as shown in the [above section](#initial-setup) with the new eGRID excel and .shp files
+* Run the `npm run prod` command to generate the `bundle.js` file in the `dist/prod` directory
+    * See the [Deployment](../README.md#deployment) section in the main README fore more info

-## Upload files to Drupal

-> See [README](../app/README.md) in the app directory for more info
+* Upload files to Drupal (See [README](../app/README.md) in the app directory for more info)

-1. Replace the zip.csv in the document library
+    * Replace the zip.csv in the Drupal document library
-2. Replace the subregion.json file in the document library
+    * Replace the subregion.json file in the Drupal document library
-3. Replace the javascript in the Drupal javascript metadata after builing the production build
+    * Replace the javascript in the Drupal javascript metadata after builing the production build